jonascuypers/-spontaneous-robot-reactions/README.md

 # Master Thesis: spontaneous robot reactions
 ## Introduction
-This repository contains the source code accompanying my master theses.
+This repository contains the source code accompanying my master thesis.
-The software was created to cooperate with a Pepper robot, but this was not tested.
+The software was created to cooperate with a Pepper robot, but this was not tested due to COVID-19.
+The software does work with the NAO bot in simulation.

 The master thesis uses of [ROS kinetic](https://wiki.ros.org/kinetic/Installation/Ubuntu) and the code is written in [Python 2.7](https://www.python.org/download/releases/2.7/).